-You will fly into Guilin (in southwestern Guangxi Province.
-From the airport, we will make the approximate 2.5-hour drive to the Longsji Rice Terraces in Longsheng.
+You will fly into Guilin (in southwestern Guangxi Province), where upon arrival you will be met by your English-speaking guide and driver.
+From there we will make the approximate 2.5 hour drive to the Longsji Rice Terraces in Longsheng.
 The Longji Terraced fields (also known as the Devil’s Backbone), were first built in the Yuan dynasty (1279-1368 AD) and completed in the Qing dynasty (1644-1911 AD) by the Zhuang people.
-The terraced fields are built along the slope winding from the riverside up to the mountaintop.
-The highest place is of an elevation of 885m and the lowest 380m.
-Longsheng town is situated in a densely forested area of over 2400 square kilometers.
-It has a population of only 160,000 people, with many of them from the Miao, Dong, and Zhuang ethnic minorities.
+The terraced fields are built along the slope winding from the riverside up to the mountaintop, with the highest place of an elevation of 885m and the lowest 380m.
+Longsheng town is situated in a densely forested area of over 2400 square kilometers and has a population of only 160,000 people, with many of them from the Miao, Dong, and Zhuang ethnic minorities.
 It is surrounded by mountains in four sides and lies 100 kilometers north of Guilin, as well as in the joint area of Heping River and Sang River.

 We’ll then trek a few hours to Pingan.
 Hiking along the large pieces of rice terraces is a fantastic experience.
 The scene of farming and the beautiful village scenery will feast your eyes with a pure country life style.
 Pingan is a village made up of the minority Zhuang peoples.
 Built on the mountain slopes, the town boasts rows of tall buildings separated by banyan trees.
 We’ll spend the night at an inn in Pingan

-In the morning, we’ll walk about 90 minutes to reach the Longji Old Village.
+In the morning we’ll walk about 90 minutes in order to reach the Longji Old Village.
 Being a part of the Longji Rice Terraces Area in Longsheng, Longji Old Village Cultural Terraced Fields Scenic Spot has recently been unveiled to the public.
 It will bring you into a wonderland of rice terrace landscapes and will give you have a better understanding of the local ethnic minority culture.

 There are about 300 families with a population of over 1300 people in the Longji Old Village.
 The residents are mainly of the Zhuang ethnic minority.
-The ganlan style houses of Longji (the wooden house supported by the wooden pillar over water) are the best-preserved, oldest, and largest ones in China.
-Seven houses that are more than 100 years old, and the oldest one was built during the Qing Dynasty (1644-1911).
-Many historic sites have been retained.
-The stone-made gates are standing on the east and west of the village, and the Taiping water vat used for fireproofing is still serving the local people, the Longquan Fountain, carved with a dragon, is projecting water day and night.
+The ganlan style houses of Longji (the wooden house supported by the wooden pillar over water) are the best-preserved, oldest and largest ones in China.
+There are seven houses that are more than 100 years old, and the oldest one was built during the Qing Dynasty (1644-1911).
+Many historic sites have been retained: the stone-made gates are standing on the east and west of the village, the Taiping water vat used for fire proofing is still serving the local people, the Longquan Fountain, carved with a dragon, is projecting water day and night.